nealhofmann/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to my blog of Neal Hofmann!
 ---
+# how is life
+## life is good